syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the height of the Scheduler in percentage,
+To set height of Schedule in percentage,

-> **Note: To set the percentage values for the Scheduler height, make sure that the parent element which holds the Scheduler div is defined with some specific height.
-If the Scheduler is not placed within any of the parent element, then make sure that the html and body tags are explicitly defined with some height values either in pixel or percentage.**
+> **Note: To set the percentage values for the Schedule height, define the parent element with some specific height that holds the Scheduler div.
+When the Schedule is not placed within any of the parent element, define the HTML and body tags explicitly with some height values either in pixel or percentage.**

 {% highlight html %}